On 1 July 2002, some new regulations came into force, which directly affects you as a pleasure boat user.

 Always have a contingency plan should anything go wrong.
 Before you go, consider bolt holes and places where you can take refuge should conditions deteriorate or if you suffer an incident or injury.
 Bear in mind that your GPS set is vulnerable and could fail at the most inconvenient time.
 It's sensible and good practice to make sure you are not over-reliant on your GPS set and that you can navigate yourself to safety without it should it fail you.

 Make sure that someone ashore knows your plans and knows what to do should they become concerned for your well-being.
-The Coastguard Voluntary Safety Identification Scheme (commonly known as CG66) is also free and easy to join.
+The Coastguard Voluntary Safety Identification Scheme (commonly known as CG66) was replaced with the adoption of RYA SafeTrx.
 The scheme aims to help the Coastguard to help you quickly should you get into trouble while boating.
 It could save your life.

 Many large ships rely on radar for navigation and for spotting other vessels in their vicinity.
 So, whatever size your boat is, it's important to make sure that you can be seen by radar.
 Regulation V/19 requires all small craft to fit a radar reflector 'if practicable'.
 If your boat is more than 15m in length, you should be able to fit a radar reflector that meets the IMO requirements of 10m2.
 If your boat is less than 15m in length, you should fit the largest radar reflector you can.
 Whatever size your boat is, the radar reflector should be fitted according to the manufacturer's instructions and as high as possible to maximise its effectiveness.